-This page lists some example and notes on different integration of CLI modules in different frameworks including CTK (see Documentation/Command_Line_Interface).
+This page lists some example and notes on different integration of CLI modules in different frameworks including CTK (see Documentation/Command_Line_Interface for a general overview of CLI modules).
 The first interoperability testing was done during the third VPH NoE Imaging workshop hold in Lyon, France on October 22-23, 2012.
 It will be continued in consecutive hackfests.
 The aim is to try to plug in CLI modules in CLI compatible frameworks and come up with possible improvement of the CLI standard, advice to CLI module and CLI framework developers.

 - CTK Hackfest in Sophia Antipolis, France in November 2011

 - Preliminary work to integrate CLI into GIMIAS